Fall 2016 Events

 Black History Month Events for Spring 2016

-The College of Humanities and Social Sciences, The Center for Critical Race Studies, The Cultural Enrichment Center, and The Center for Student Diversity, Equity, and Inclusion are proud to sponsor the following events:
+The College of Humanities and Social Sciences, The Center for Critical Race Studies, The Cultural Enrichment Center, and The Center for Diversity & Inclusion are proud to sponsor the following events:

 African American Read-In

 Tuesday, February 2nd

 Academic 3rd Floor Atrium (in front of the mural)

 Center for Critical Race Studies Panel Discussion and Q&A -

 Poetry Reading / Q&A / Book Signing by Houston poet JONATHAN MOODY